Even with a patent, water balloon invention Bunch O Balloons hurt by low PTAB standards.

 The case is not over.
 Moreover, two additional PGRs have been filed against Malone on other patents, adding $1 million to his costs.
 Already, he has spent multiples of what he earned in his Kickstarter campaign and probably everything he’s made in this entire American Dream.
 And he’s got years left of litigation and millions more to spend.

-Patents can be invalidated in multiple ways by different branches of government and under different standards.
+Patents can be invalid in multiple ways by different branches of government and under different standards.
 Often these branches and standards disagree with each other, as is the case here.
 Today, nobody can know if a patent is valid until the United States Court of Appeals for the Federal Circuit or the Supreme Court says it is.

 But this is the world inventors live in.
 If you invent something marketable, you will pay for it with years in court and millions of dollars.
 Nobody respects patent rights.
 They don’t have to.
 It is better to steal them and litigate the inventor into oblivion.
 Josh Malone is fortunate to have a partner willing to fight with him and accept considerable financial burden.
 But most inventors cannot even open the courthouse doors.